Racism in Israel: Sephardim and Mizrahim (Middle Eastern and North African Jews)

 Israeli society in general – and Ashkenazi Jews in particular – have been described as holding discriminatory attitudes towards Jews of Middle Eastern and North African descent, known as Mizrahi Jews, Sephardic Jews, and Oriental Jews.

+The 20,000 Moroccan Jews who had migrated to Israel in 1948-49 faced significant racism from Ashkenazi Jews and there was a demonstrated desire among the former to leave Israel and return to Morocco, particularly among the several hundred who had served in the Israeli military during the 1948 war.

+Writing in Haaretz, journalist Arye Gelblum characterized Moroccan Jews as inferior and an existential threat to nascent Israel: "This is immigration of a race we have not yet known in the country ...
+We are dealing with people whose primitivism is at a peak, whose level of knowledge is one of virtually absolute ignorance...
+Generally, they are only slightly better than the general level of the Arabs, Negroes, and Berbers in the same regions...
+These Jews also lack roots in Judaism, as they are totally subordinated to the play of savage and primitive instincts ...
+Chronic laziness and hatred for work, there is nothing safe about this asocial element."

 A variety of Mizrahi critics of Israeli policy have cited "past ill-treatment, including the maabarot, the squalid tent cities into which Mizrahim were placed upon arrival in Israel; the humiliation of Moroccan and other Mizrahi Jews when Israeli immigration authorities shaved their heads and sprayed their bodies with the pesticide DDT; the socialist elite's enforced secularization; the destruction of traditional family structure, and the reduced status of the patriarch by years of poverty and sporadic unemployment" as examples of mistreatment.
 In September 1997, Israeli Labor Party leader Ehud Barak made a high-profile apology to Oriental Jews in Netivot stating:

 We must admit to ourselves [that] the inner fabric of communal life was torn.
 Indeed, sometimes the intimate fabric of family life was torn.
 Much suffering was inflicted on the immigrants and that suffering was etched in their hearts, as well as in the hearts of their children and grandchildren.
 There was no malice on the part of those bringing the immigrants here—on the contrary, there was much goodwill—but pain was inflicted nevertheless.
 In acknowledgement of this suffering and pain, and out of identification with the sufferers and their descendants, I hereby ask forgiveness in my own name and in the name of the historical Labor movement.